Authentication with PAM

 To simplify the creation and maintenance of PAM modules, common default

-configuration files for the types auth
+configuration files for the types auth,

-modules have been introduced.
+session modules have been introduced.
 These are

 retrieved from every application's PAM configuration.
 Updates to the global

-PAM configuration modules in common-*
+PAM configuration modules in common-* are thus

 propagated across all PAM configuration files without requiring the